 Instruction driven single threaded deeply pipelined CPU cores are the basis for all general purpose processor architectures (including SkyLake), however single thread CPU performance gains stalled 15 years ago, and is one of the reasons architects have been forced to multi‐core chips.

 Ascenium has "thought outside the box" to crack the processor performance barrier.
 Rather than heroically attempting to elevate an alternate instruction driven deeply pipelined architecture (e.g. ARM) to the task, Ascenium bypasses existing architectural limitations by eliminating both the instruction driven model and the deep pipeline.
-Ascenium leverages the compiler to do much more of the work, allowing the run time hardware can be greatly simplified.
+Ascenium leverages the compiler to do much more of the work, allowing the run time hardware to be greatly simplified.
 To accomplish this disruptive approach, Ascenium leverages new compiler approaches.

 The Ascenium Aptos then is a general purpose processor without an instruction set ‐ the first of a new class of Software Defined Processors ‐ programmed in standard High Level Languages such as C/C++.